-Often, that value can be conveyed via the tone of your messaging.
-The tone of your messaging may be able to help you navigate through tough conversations.
-Tone encompasses how you talk to your clients (word choice and point of view) as well as frequency, style and design.
-Taking the right tone with customers can give you a competitive edge and help you rebuild.
+Tone encompasses how you talk to your clients (word choice and point of view) as well as the personality of your brand.
+Taking the right tone with customers can give you a competitive edge and help you grow and expand.

 To get your tone right, consider these do’s and don’ts.